Common Freight Accessorial Charges

 The best remedy against accessorial fees is to fully communicate shipment details with your carrier and keep pristine records of your shipments:

-• Inquire if accessorials were necessary for your shipment.
+- Inquire if accessorials were necessary for your shipment.
 At the very least, you'll know what to expect.
-At best, you can ask the carrier to remove the charges and stop unnecessary services for future, similar shipments.
+At best, you can ask the carrier to remove the charges and stop unnecessary services for similar shipments in the future.
+If you feel you’ve been incorrectly charged a fee, learn how to dispute an accessorial fee.

 Learn more about solutions on how to avoid freight accessorials.